ubaldot/vim-conda-activate/README.md

 > Vim shall be started from an activated virtual environment.
 > Don't start Vim from the *base* environment or from a shell where `conda`
 > has not been initialized!
-> To avoid such scenarios, you may consider to add the following
+> To be safe, you may consider to add the following
 > in your *.basrc/.zshrc/whatever*:
 ```
 conda activate myenv